CSALabsAutomation/azure-cosmosdb-lab/steps/09_troubleshooting-azure-cosmos-db-performance/documentation.md

 1. In the Azure Cosmos DB blade, locate and select the Data Explorer link on the left side of the blade.

-1. In the Database id field, select the Create new option and enter the value FinancialDatabase.
+1. In the Database id field, select the Create new option and enter the value **FinancialDatabase**.

 1. In the Container Id field, enter the value **PeopleCollection**.